![]() |

 Diagram 3 - Fresnel zone clearance

 Finally on longer links especially (> 3Km or 2 miles) you will frequently see discussions about Fresnel zones and the curvature of the earth (though it can have an impact at very much closer distances).
-The reason - even if you are shooting a link across flat ground with no apparent obstacles, eventually the ground itself becomes the obstacle and can easily get inside the 60% clearance zone.
-Solution - lift the antenna higher to make sure the earth stays out of your way!
-In diagram 4 d1 and d2 are the same (the mid point) so the distance of the direct line of sight to the earth (c1) must be more that 60% of r1.
+The reason: even if you are shooting a link across flat ground with no apparent obstacles, eventually the ground itself becomes the obstacle and can easily get inside the 60% clearance zone.
+Solution: lift the antenna higher to make sure the earth stays out of your way!
+In diagram 4 d1 and d2 are the same (the mid point) so the distance of the direct line of sight to the earth (c1) must be more than 60% of r1.
 Our Fresnel Calculator gives the earth's height (or bulge) at the mid point of the link.

 Diagram 4 - Fresnel zone and earth curvature